 3. Once the daily sales invoice is approved, you can now apply your payments.

 4. Open the Trial balance report in IBIS and filter for debtors and creditors (i.e. the total amount posted to invoice).
-Enter the amount, and select your Debtors clearing account.
+Enter the amount, and select your Debtors clearing account (this is not required if you already have a debtors clearing line within your export).

 5. Next, apply all payments that have been taken and select the appropriate account for each.
 These breakdowns can be seen in your Point of Sale payment report.
 E.g. Cash, Eftpos, Windcave, etc.